noahdreifus/gReLU-Inference/README.md

 Deep learning is crucial in genomics because it enables researchers to analyze vast amounts of genomic data, identifying patterns and making predictions about gene function, disease associations, and other biological processes with significantly higher accuracy than traditional methods.

 Deep learning models are increasingly being used to perform a variety of tasks on DNA sequences, such as predicting tissue- and cell type-specific sequence activity, deriving cis-regulatory rules, predicting non-coding variant effects, and designing synthetic regulatory sequences.
 The Borzoi model from gReLU's model zoo was trained on RNA-seq data to predict tissue and cell specific gene expression.
 From a single RNA-seq experiment, Borzoi derives the primary cell type/state-specific, transciption factor motifs and a genome-wide map of nucleotide influence on gene structure and expression.

-This type of information will enable researchers to
+This project aims to discover the tissue specificity and associated cis-regulatory elements of the PIK3CA gene associated with multiple types of cancer (breast, lung, ovarian, brain, liver).